dbieber/davidbieber.com/hugo/content/post/2019-05-10-weisfeiler-lehman-isomorphism-test/index.md

 A circuit is commonly represented as a graph as well.
 The components in the circuit form the nodes of the graph, and the connections between components form the edges.
-The graph isomorphism problem is useful here for determining whether two circuits that are layed out different are in fact identical.
+The graph isomorphism problem is useful here for determining whether two circuits that are laid out different are in fact identical.

 ### References